 LICENSED TECHNOLOGIES that are sold as a product to the public or are placed into commercial use by a company, for example, as part of a manufacturing process.
 A LICENSED TECHNOLOGY is considered available if the technology was placed into use during that year, i.e., evidenced by royalties generated for the first time or licensee diligence reporting.
+A licensed technology may be considered AVAILABLE if it is bundled with other technologies when made available to the end-user.
 See (Q9) Licensed Technologies, Post-License Activity.